apache/solr-site/README.md

 ## Building the site

 The site is written in Markdown syntax and built into a static site using [Pelican][1].
-The site is re-built automatically by ASF Buildbot on every push to master branch and the result can be previewed at <TBD>.
-If the preview looks good, simply merge the change to branch <TBD> and the site will be deployed.
+The site is re-built automatically by [ASF Buildbot][5] on every push to master branch and the result can be previewed at [lucene.staged.apache.org][6].
+Build success/failure emails are sent to [commits@lucene.apache.org][7] mailing list.
+Read more about the mechanics behind auto building in [INFRA Confluence][8].

+If the staged site looks good, simply merge the changes to branch `production` and the site will be deployed in a minute or two.

 For larger edits it is recommended to build and preview the site locally.
 This is much faster.
-THe next sections detail that procedure.
+The next sections detail that procedure.

 ### Installing Pelican